 Another 3 days of our staying in the Lake District weren’t bad.
 Our clothes were dry after 2 days, however, it stopped raining on Sunday morning, so we could take a look around the mountains.

 Trip Advisor says, that the best place in the Lake District National Park is a Derwent Water – a lake spreads south from Keswick.
 The view is really nice from there (Pic.36), but I have my best places in this area:

-1. Warnscale Head bothy – The best located hut, which I have seen.
-You can enjoy owe-inspiring view on Buttermere Valley.
-This bothy is situated on the bottom of gully.
-The hut is much better accessible than Cwm LLuest Bach coz you have around hard-surfaced road and clear path from nearest bus stop on Honister Pass and just 2km by path from public road at Gatesgarth.
+1. Warnscale Head bothy – The best-located hut, which I have seen.
+You can enjoy the awe-inspiring view on Buttermere Valley.
+This bothy is situated on the bottom of a gully.
+The hut is much better accessible than Cwm LLuest Bach coz you have around hard-surfaced road and clear path from the nearest bus stop on Honister Pass and just 2km by the path from public road at Gatesgarth.
 Warnscale Head is quite small, but amazing (Pic.
 23,24,25).
 It was built in the 1750s for the slate mine.
 The bothy is being renovated since 1985.
 We wish we could sleep here when the weather could be better, because the hut is just on a stone throw from Dubs Hut bothy.
-This is one of the best home for travellers wishing to undertake day trip into the English highest mountain – Scaffel Peak 976m.
+This is one of the best homes for travelers wishing to undertake a day trip into the English highest mountain – Scaffel Peak 976m.

 2. Honister Slate Mine – is the last working slate mine in England.
 Quarrying has been taken place in the area since 1728.
 Closed in 1981 and reopen in 1997 by a local

 businessman.
 Today apart from the mining, it is also a popular tourist attraction in the Lake District National Park (Pic.
 27,28,29,30).
 Honister area with Buttermere is

 also a copper mining area.
 Buttermore copper mines were working nearly 4 centuries since the 1560s until the 1810s.